DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/grouping.md

 You can also set the `GroupingPanel` plugin's `showSortingControls` option to true to enable sorting data by a grouped column.

-In the following example, the Grid functions are in [uncontrolled mode](controlled-and-uncontrolled-modes.md).
+In the following example, the Grid functions are in the [uncontrolled mode](controlled-and-uncontrolled-modes.md).
 This means that the Grid controls its grouping state internally.
 The initial grouping options are specified in the `GroupingState` plugin's `defaultGrouping` property.

 .embedded-demo(grid-grouping/grouping-with-ui)

 ## Controlled Mode

-In [controlled mode](controlled-and-uncontrolled-modes.md), pass a grouping options array to the `GroupingState` plugin's `grouping` property and handle the `onGroupingChange` event to control the grid grouping state.
+In the [controlled mode](controlled-and-uncontrolled-modes.md), pass a grouping options array to the `GroupingState` plugin's `grouping` property and handle the `onGroupingChange` event to control the grid grouping state.

 .embedded-demo(grid-grouping/controlled-mode)

+## Disable Grouping by a Column

+You can disable grouping/ungrouping for a specific column using the [GroupingState](../reference/grouping-state.md) plugin's `columnExtensions` property.

+.embedded-demo(grid-grouping/disable-column-grouping)

 ## Built-in Grouping with Custom Values

 Pass a grouping criterion function to the `IntegratedGrouping` plugin’s [columnExtensions](../reference/integrated-grouping.md#properties) property to group data by a custom key based on the specified column's value.
-Set the `showWhenGrouped` field of the columns configuration to true to avoid hiding the column when data is grouped by this column.
+Set the columns configuration's `showWhenGrouped` field to true to avoid hiding the column when data is grouped by this column.
 In the following example, data is grouped by the first letter of the "city" column's values while still displaying the column.

 .embedded-demo(grid-grouping/custom)

-You can also assign a Boolean value to the `TableGroupRow` plugin's `showColumnsWhenGrouped` property to define what columns should remain visible when data is grouped by them.
+You can also assign a Boolean value to the `TableGroupRow` plugin's `showColumnsWhenGrouped` property to define what columns should remain visible when they group data.

 Note that if the grouping criterion function returns a non-primitive value, you should also specify a custom group cell template using the `TableGroupRow` plugin's `cellComponent` property as demonstrated in the following example: